minimo-io/experiments/transformers-video-detection/README.md

 This project demonstrates real-time object detection running entirely in a web browser.
 It uses a webcam feed and the [Hugging Face Transformers.js](https://huggingface.co/docs/transformers.js) library to identify objects in the video stream.

-The application is built as a single, self-contained HTML file (`working-4.html`) that leverages modern web technologies to perform machine learning tasks on the client-side without needing a server backend for inference.
+The application is built as a single, self-contained HTML file (`working-4.html` is the best example -yet still unsatisfactory) that leverages modern web technologies to perform machine learning tasks on the client-side without needing a server backend for inference.

 ## Features